Michael J. Loguercio, President, CIPMAmloguercio@munistat.com

 Matthew Pearson, Senior Vice Presidentmpearson@munistat.com

-Matthew Pearson brings over 20 years of experience financing and refinancing projects for a wide range of non-profits including small colleges, public universities, land conservation, and student housing.
-In this work, he developed dozens of financing plans and utilized a wide variety of taxable and tax-exempt products.
-Mr. Pearson worked closely with CFOs, boards and fundraising teams to manage new money projects and complex restructurings including current and advance refundings, hedging and forward strategies.
+Matthew Pearson brings over 20 years of experience financing projects for governments, business and non-profits including small colleges, public universities, music royalties, structured finance, land conservation, mental health facilities and student housing.
+Mr. Pearson worked closely with managers, CFOs, boards and fundraising teams to implement many complex restructurings including current and advance refundings, hedging and forward strategies.
 He has led myriad clients through rating agency and credit enhancement strategies designed to maintain flexibility while ensuring financial integrity.
-Mr. Pearson led a series of financings for land conservation that was recognized as a Deal of the Year by The Bond Buyer.
-In addition to his work in municipal finance, early in his career Mr. Pearson worked for the New York City Mayor’s Office of Management and Budget as a Senior Analyst for debt issuance.
-He also taught history and music at the New York City High School for the Humanities.
+For the City of New York, he developed the first-ever retail order structure increasing investors by over $400 million in a single sale.
+Mr. Pearson led a $350 million series of financings for The Nature Conservancy that was recognized as a Deal of the Year by The Bond Buyer.
+Mr. Pearson worked for the New York City Mayor’s Office of Management and Budget as a Senior Analyst for debt issuance.
+He also taught music at the New York City High School for the Humanities.
 Matt holds a BA from Georgetown University in History and an MPA from Columbia University.
 Mr. Pearson is a Series 50 Qualified Municipal Advisor Representative and Series 54 Municipal Advisor Principal.